MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 - Journey personalization/branching: You can't use FLS-protected attributes in conditions for journey branching or personalization.
 - Real-time segmentation: You can't use FLS-protected attributes in filters or expressions for real-time segments.

-Using [Dataverse table data](/power-apps/maker/data-platform/entity-overview) with Customer Insights – Journeys, you can create and send personalized messages to your customers and branch journeys to automate sending personalized messages to large real-time audience segments.
+Using [dataverse table data](/power-apps/maker/data-platform/entity-overview) with Customer Insights – Journeys, you can create and send personalized messages to your customers and branch journeys to automate sending personalized messages to large real-time audience segments.
 However, doing so also increases the risk of exposing sensitive data if everyone in your team can access and use FLS-protected fields in the messages.
 By default, Customer Insights – Journeys doesn't let everyone use FLS-protected fields in the messages in order to prevent privacy issues.

 ## Prerequisites to override FLS